 - Where are your target audience located?

 The point of personal branding is to eventually get your brand profile in front of your target audience as much as possible.
 The fact is, every one of your targeted audience uses one or more social media platform on daily basis.
-For example, if you’re brand is music production related then they will definitely be on SoundCloud, YouTube, and Facebook.
+For example, if you’re brand is music production related then they will be on SoundCloud and YouTube.
 This is why researching your target audience is very important.

 - What are your interests?